caileighf/ACBOX/scripts/README.md

 ## Setting Up The Raspberry Pi For Acoustic Data Logging
+Sections in this README are in order -- make sure you're running the setup scripts in the following order:<br>
+_All scripts must complete successfully before moving on to the next step!_

+1. `install-dependencies.sh`
+2. `init-uldaq.sh`
+3. `init-environment.sh`
+4. `make_udev_rule.sh`
+5. `init-gpsd.sh`

 ### Installing General Dependencies
 __Requires Internet Connection__ -- The following command will install USB drivers, networking tools, gpsd, screen and, htop to name a few.
 Make sure you're running this script from the `scripts/` directory.